Applied Communication, Leadership, and Culture, Faculty of Arts, UPEI

 Digital Humanities involves the use of computational skills, programs, and applications in the gathering of evidence and data, preserving and representation of texts and other artifacts, and the use of such tools and techniques in the analysis of this evidence.
 Digital Humanities approaches can encompass highly sophisticated computational analysis of texts and visualization of data, or the use of Geographical Information Systems (GIS) tools to map and analyze spatial and geographical aspects of a topic.
 In this course students explore the tools, methods, and analytical potentials associated with digital humanity studies through team-based digital humanities projects.
 Each year, these course outcomes will be achieved through the study of a specific thematically based subject.

 This course, “Writing by Women,” will particularly focus on women writing the city, exploring how women have experienced, imagined, and written about the city in fiction.
 We will focus on psychological, emotional, sensual, imaginative, and bodily experiences of urban space.
 Students will bring their own interdisciplinary interests to course discussion and assignments; possible topics will include gender, sex and sexuality, the environment/ecocriticism, place/geography, time, walking, the five senses (sight, smell, touch, sound, taste), romance, marriage, class, work/labour, race, health/well-being, nationality, social justice, and the connection between the ‘real’ and the imagined.
+In my version of the course, the major assignment was the creation of a podcast on women’s writing (each student group contributed an episode); students also created music, artwork, etc. for the podcast.

 English, Dalhousie University